-Nutritional therapists have indicated that If the elderly’s diet is low in nutrient rich and antioxidant property foods, uncontrolled oxidative stress can accelerate the aging process.
-It is important to get in enough vitamins (C, E) to as they interact with free radicals and prevent them from developing.
+Nutritional therapists have indicated that If the elderly’s diet is low in nutrient-rich and antioxidant property foods, uncontrolled oxidative stress can accelerate the aging process.
+It is important to get in enough vitamins (C, E) as they interact with free radicals and prevent them from developing.
 In addition, alterations in gene expression are connected to aging.
 These genes are known to be involved in the process of nutrient signaling pathways and absorption of food.
-Due to less stomach acid in the elderly, this could lead to poor absorption of vitamin B12, iron, calcium and magnesium.
+Due to less stomach acid in the elderly, this could lead to poor absorption of vitamin B12, iron, calcium, and magnesium.

 Vitamins and minerals needed in your diet and how to increase your intake:

 The elderly are at higher risk for iron-deficiency anemia.
 Iron can help keep general energy levels up and preserve gastrointestinal processes, the immune system, and the regulation of body temperature.

 Food sources: spinach, sweet potatoes, asparagus, tomatoes, beets, kale, cereals, pork, meat, poultry, fish, beans eggs

 Plays a role in the immune response, protein synthesis, nerve and muscle function, blood pressure regulation and has several antioxidant properties